 How to Serve Cactus (Nopales)

 Although nopales are low carb by nature, there are so many ways to serve it, both low and high carb!
-Here are a few ways we like to eat this:
+Here are a few ways we enjoy them:

 Easy Enchilada Sauce for Chile Colorado

 There are many recipes for homemade enchilada sauce.
-I am all about making recipes as easy as possible without a loss of flavor.
+I am all about making recipes as easy as possible, as long as the flavor is still there.
 A good enchilada spice blend can save you time in the kitchen without losing that robust flavor that is mandatory to chile colorado.

 **Tip: Some people can find chile colorado bitter.
 Adding a little chicken or vegetable broth can remedy this.